ml4sts/open-humanities/episodes/03-hello-open-source.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Challenge: Contributing to a page owned by someone else (slightly easier way)
+## Challenge: Contributing to a page owned by someone else

 To practice open source, GitHub and Markdown we can contribute to a GitHub pages site.
 Pair up in groups of two (or more if needed) and do the exercises below together.